 The United States of America is a land known for its freedom.
-It is the birthplace of some of humanity’s greatest minds, and people who have made impacts on countless lives throughout history.
+It is the birthplace of humanity’s greatest minds and people who have impacted countless lives throughout history.

 The American spirit consists of the pursuit of happiness and liberty through hard work and innovation.

 One can see this in how many holidays are commemorated in America that celebrate previous historical events that changed the course of time or brought about a new revolution in thinking or technology.

 The United States has a lot of holidays.
 From Presidents’ Day to Columbus Day, there are many days that people celebrate and give thanks for the things they have in their lives.
 Here is a list of some U.S. holidays and what they stand for: